ambsenyestudi/FromNoobToArchitect-NetCore3/README.md

 aplication to add taxes to the sobrasadas that he sells.</p>

 ## Feateures
-To make it more real world like [here] (Features.md) is a list of iterations and feature requests
+To make it more real world like [here](./Features.md) is a list of iterations and feature requests.